RSO Indoor Event Policy

 - Specify that no alcohol will be allowed or served (when applicable).

-- Under no circumstances shall the event be advertised until the CSI Risk Management Advisor has finalized the Event Registration.
+- Under no circumstances shall the event be advertised (includes print, digital and social media) until the CSI Activities Coordinator has finalized the Get Involved Event Registration process for the event.

 Event Security and Safety

-The role of UHDPS at RSO Social Events is to ensure that a safe environment is provided for event participants.
-During the event, UHDPS has the authority to require the hosting organization and UH personnel to implement additional safety precautions up to and including ending the event.
+The role of UHPD at RSO Indoor Events is to ensure that a safe environment is provided for event participants.
+During the event, UHPD has the authority to require the hosting organization and UH personnel to implement additional safety precautions up to and including ending the event.

-In order to ensure a safe environment, hosting organizations are required to do the following:
+- In order to ensure a safe environment, hosting organizations are required to do the

 - Are obviously intoxicated or belligerent